 - The insurance plan must cover at least 80% of usual and customary charges in the Ann Arbor, Michigan area for hospital room, board, miscellaneous hospital expenses, physician expenses in and out of the hospital, ambulance service, outpatient labs, x-rays, and diagnostic tests.
 The plan may not contain specific limitations for the treatment of medical conditions relative to standard hospital or outpatient care.
 For example, an insurance plan that has limited coverage of hospital room and board to $500 or limited coverage of ambulance costs to $350 would not be acceptable.

 - The insurance plan must cover at least 90% of usual and customary charges for prescription drugs.

 - The insurance plan must have a deductible of no more than $100 per accident or illness, or $150 per policy year.

 - The insurance plan must cover both inpatient and outpatient mental health treatment and must cover treatment for substance abuse (both alcohol and drug abuse.)
 This coverage must be comparable to the coverage provided by the IHI Plan.
-The IHI plan covers inpatient mental health treatment for up to 30 days per policy year per condition and covers outpatient mental health treatment with a co-pay of $25 per visit (in network) or $50/visit (not in network).
+The IHI plan covers 100% of in-network charges for inpatient mental health treatment after a $150 co-pay per admission, and covers outpatient mental health treatment with a co-pay of $20 per visit (in network) or 80% of the recognized charge (not in network).

 - The insurance plan must not contain major differences in coverage between the primary insured and dependents.